Bill Walker has been hired as Santa Monica’s new Fire Chief according to a statement released by the City on Thursday night.

-The announcement caps a year of vacancy at the fire chief position following the departure of Scott Ferguson in April 2015.
-Dennis Downs has been serving as interim chief.
+The announcement caps a year of vacancy at the Fire Chief position following the departure of Scott Ferguson in April of 2015.

-Walker is tasked with running a department that is now dealing with expanded public transportation, a growing visitor population, new and taller development and emergency responses caused by chronic homelessness.
+The material said short term impacts to the department will include expanded public transportation, a growing visitor population, new and taller development and emergency responses caused by chronic homelessness.

-“We were searching for a dynamic leader for our fire department,” City Manager Rick Cole said.
+“We were searching for a dynamic leader for our fire department,” said Rick Cole, City Manager.
 “Chief Walker is that kind of leader and our city will benefit from his track record of community collaboration and commitment to service excellence.
 I am confident that he will be a great contributor to building a citywide culture of data-driven, results-oriented innovation.”

-Walker’s background includes expertise in the areas of administration, building and safety, urban search and rescue, fire prevention, emergency medical services, staff training and community relations.
-In addition to holding the position of fire chief, Walker has served as building department director, battalion chief, captain, fire marshal and paramedic.
-In Alhambra, he administered an annual budget of more than $16 million and managed four fire stations and a fire training facility.
+Walker’s background includes expertise in the areas of administration, building and safety, Urban Search & Rescue, fire prevention, emergency medical services, staff training and community relations.
+In addition to holding the position of Fire Chief, Walker has served as Building Department Director, Battalion Chief, Captain, Fire Marshal and Paramedic.
+In Alhambra, he administered an annual budget of over $16 million, managed four fire stations and a fire training facility.

 “I’m excited and honored to have the opportunity to join the Santa Monica Fire Department as Chief,” said Walker.
 “Santa Monica is a remarkable and progressive place and I look forward to working with the men and women of the department to continue the long standing tradition of providing first-rate service to the community.”